SebastianRefsnes/MattParkerWordle/README.md

 # MattParkerWordle

-Small rust program written to find combinations of five five letter words that do not have any letters in common.
-This could for example be:
+Small rust program written to find combinations of n, n letter words that do not have any letters in common (for n < 27) This could for example be: nymph fjord
-  nymph
-  fjord